GrandFatherADI/BurstStats/README.md

 and similar processes where a burst of activity is a good proxy for an event of interest.

+Burst Stats can also be used to generate simple cycle period stats for pulse trains.
+Set _kMinPeriod_ (see below) to somewhat less than the minimum expected cycle time and _kWantedState_ to _None_.

-Two user parameters are embedded in BurstStats.py. __*self.kMinPeriod is critical to the use of Burst Stats*__ and self.kWantedState may be useful in some cases.
+Two user parameters are embedded in BurstStats.py. __*kMinPeriod is critical to the use of Burst Stats*__ and kWantedState may be useful in some cases.
 __*See instructions below*__ for use of these parameters.

 ![](BurstStatsSample.png)